AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 6.2.
 Precipitation variability

+> Summary: On cross validation,
-> Summary: GCM biases in interannual precipitation variability
+> GCM biases in interannual precipitation variability
-> aren't substantially modified by dynamical downscaling but are slightly improved with bias correction.
+> weren't substantially modified by dynamical downscaling
-> Univariate methods tend to outperform multivariate,
-> and there are small but consistent differences between the univariate methods.
+> and the application of bias correction was something of a mixed bag.
+> The QDC method tended to reduce bias,
+> the other univariate methods could increase or decrease bias depending on the model
+> and the multivariate methods tended to (but did not always) increase the bias
+> in interannual variability.
-> Differences between the methods are far less pronouced for multi-year variability
+> Differences between the methods were less pronouced for multi-year variability.
-> (in fact, there isn't really any appreciable reduction in the GCM bias).

-In general, dynamical downscaling does little to reduce GCM biases in interannual and multi-year precipitation variability.
+In general, dynamical downscaling slightly reduces GCM biases in interannual and multi-year precipitation variability.
 A simple replication of the training data outperforms all bias correction methods on cross validation (e.g. Figure 6.2.1).
 With respect to univariate methods,
-QDC tends to perform better than QME, which in turn performs better than ECDFm.
-The multivariate methods perform no better than ECDFm and in some cases perform worse.
+QDC tended to perform better than QME and ECDFm and was the only method to consistently reduce bias.
+The multivariate methods tended to (but not always) increase the bias in interannual variability.
-There is a huge discrepancy between the impressive performance of MRNBC on the historical task and the relatively poor performance on cross validation.
+There was a huge discrepancy between the impressive performance of MRNBC on the historical task and the relatively poor performance on cross validation.

 <p align="center">